AguaClara/Textbook/Laboratory_Safety/Laboratory_Safety.rst

  Safety in Academic Chemistry Laboratories.
 A publication of the American Chemical Society Committee on Chemical Safety.
 Fifth edition.
 1990

- PlaceNameplaceCornell PlaceTypeUniversity Chemical Hygiene Plan: Guide to Chemical Safety for Laboratory Workers.
-A publication of the Office of Environmental Health, 2000. (http://people.ccmr.cornell.edu/$\mathrm{\sim}$cober/complete.chemical.hygiene.plan.2000.pdf)

- OSHA Laboratory Standard

-One of the best books to get started with regulatory compliance is a publication from the American Chemical Society entitled, "Laboratory Waste Management.
-A Guidebook."

-.. _heading_Laboratory_Safety_Pre-Laboratory_Questions:

 Pre-Laboratory Questions
 ========================